ConnorXploit/django-maps-scripting/README.md

 No we have created a new language and set some translations for a message

+# Editing Read The Docs document

+## Installation Sphinx

+    pip install sphinx sphinx-autobuild

+## Initialize & Build

+    mkdir docs
+    cd docs/
+    sphinx-quickstart

+Now we have new documents into the created folder docs/.
+Start editing index.rst for example and than:

+    make html

 ## More

 We are working hard for uploading the next version.
 Wait for it